IsraelOrtuno/Eavquent/readme.md

 That's it!
 Let's register some properties and our model is ready to go!

 > **Note:** The `$morphClass` property must be a unique name.
-It will not work properly if more than a model have the same value here as this is used for instantiating the right model for polymorphic relations.
+It will not work properly if more than a model has the same value here as it is used for instantiating the right model class for polymorphic relations.

 ## Usage